tfgg/yournextmep/_candidates/eu2014/ukip/michael-heaver.md

 person: michael-heaver
 region: eastern
 party: ukip
-title: Eastern - UKIP - Michael Heaver
+title: Michael Heaver is running for MEP in Eastern for UKIP
 incumbent: false
 ---